These pieces are intentionally left open for your interpretation.

 Each piece in the portfolio is one of a kind and intended to set the tone for your environment.
 Taking a less traditional approach, I see wood not in a structural sense, but rather as a focal point for the work.
 Displaying its natural beauty, I've learned that wood cannot be forced and needs to be presented in a way so that it may speak for itself.

 My designs come from a combination of my past experiences in welding and woodworking.
 Blending the two skill sets creates infinite expressions, similar to jazz.
-From an artist's perspective - if I make a mistake it tends to lead me down a new and exciting path.
+From a designer's perspective - if I make a mistake it tends to lead me down a new and exciting path.
 Using these mistakes, or improvisations opens up new design possibilities for future projects that I would have never imagined.

 After learning to weld at 15, my first journeyman career in Seattle was in carpentry.
 For 10 years I honed my skills working with hardwoods to learn the art of sanding and finishing.
 Through this, I came to enjoy the natural beauty and purity of wood.
 I started welding and expanded my knowledge in the craft by working in a variety of industries, including fishing, aerospace, large-scale aluminum boats and ferries, and sanitary piping for dairy farms.
 I was drawn to stainless sanitary TIG fabrication due to the precision and cleanliness of the work.
 On flights out of town for the fishing industry, I would carry a small notebook and design pieces on my flight.
 I built a small studio in my backyard to start creating my own pieces, not knowing at the time that I had ignited a deep passion for fine artisan craft within that would eventually take me around the world and back.